engineerdataanalyst/MATLAB/README.md

 # MATLAB
-This repository consists of all of the MATLAB code that I wrote when was in college.
+This repository consists of all the MATLAB code that I wrote when was in college.